What Happens If You Lose Your House Deeds?

 Your house deeds are valuable possessions.
 You need them to prove you own the property and will need to produce them if you choose to sell your home.
 But what happens if you lose your house deeds in the UK?
 Read on to find out…

-The first thing to do is to make sure the title deeds have definitely been lost or destroyed.
-If you’re simply struggling to find it, you might want to look a bit harder.
+The first thing to do is ensure the title deeds have been lost or destroyed.
+If you struggle to find it, you might want to look harder.
 You can apply for replacements, but it’s a complicated process.
 Replacements will also only be granted in specific circumstances.

-Usually, applications happen when the house deeds – or at least some of them – were lost while a conveyancer or bank had hold of them.
-In these situations you can’t be held responsible for losing them as you’d given them to a professional, usually to obtain a mortgage or for legal reasons.
+Usually, applications happen when the house deeds – or at least some – were lost while a conveyancer or bank had hold of them.
+In these situations, you can’t be held responsible for losing them as you’d given them to a professional, usually to obtain a mortgage or for legal reasons.

-However, HM Land Treasury will consider applications relating to other circumstances, like if the house deeds were stolen or destroyed in a fire or flood.
+However, HM Land Treasury will consider applications relating to other circumstances, such as if the house deeds were stolen or destroyed in a fire or flood.

-When applying for replacement house deeds, you will need to give a detailed account of the events that led to the loss or destruction.
+When applying for replacement house deeds, you must give a detailed account of the events that led to the loss or destruction.
 HM Land Registry will then consider your application based on the details you provided.

-It is often more important to prove who held the deeds prior to their loss or destruction than to establish what they contained.
+It is often more important to prove who held the deeds before their loss or destruction than to establish what they contained.

-When the title deeds have been lost or destroyed, HM Land Registry will sometimes ask a surveyor from Ordnance Survey to inspect the land before your application can be completed.
+When the title deeds have been lost or destroyed, the HM Land Registry will sometimes ask a surveyor from the Ordnance Survey to inspect the land before your application can be completed.

-If you are told this is required, you may also be asked to pay a fee to cover the cost of the inspection.
+If you are told this is required, you may also be asked to pay a fee to cover the inspection cost.

 Applying for registration of land

 It may be worth using a solicitor or conveyancer to help with your application.
-There’s a lot of complicated forms involved and mistakes could be costly or lead to your application being denied.
+Many complicated forms are involved, and mistakes could be costly or lead to your application being denied.

-As part of your application, you will have to provide a full and factual account of the events that lead to the loss or destruction of the house deeds.
+As part of your application, you must provide a complete and factual account of the events that led to the loss or destruction of the house deeds.
 It’s recommended that whoever was most involved in these events gives the account.

-You may need more than one statement of truth or certificates.
-It’s common for applications to include statements from: the applicant(s), conveyancers, and the bank or building society.
+You may need more than one statement of truth or certificate.
+It’s common for applications to include statements from the applicant(s), conveyancers, and the bank or building society.

 Your application will need to include the following details:

-• Why that person had custody of them.
+• Why did that person have custody of them?

 • When, where and how the deeds were lost.